-To begin here today in the lead image from 1947 contains race driver George Weaver in the cockpit of car number 44, a pre-war Miller front-wheel-drive racing car with a supercharged Miller straight-eight engine, one of as many as ten built by Harry Miller in the late-1920s.
-Behind him and the old and outdated Miller which did not qualify for the race is Chief Mechanic Jim Hoe and mechanic Hal Stetson.
+Today’s lead image taken in the spring of 1947 contains race driver George Weaver in the cockpit of car number 44, a pre-war Miller front-wheel-drive racing car powered by a supercharged Miller straight-eight engine.
+This racing machine is one of as many as ten built by Harry Miller during the 1920s in Los Angeles before the Stock Market crash in 1929.
+Behind Weaver and the outdated Miller, which did not qualify for the race is Chief Mechanic Jim Hoe and mechanic Hal Stetson.

-Because of finding this photograph a mystery may have inadvertently been solved?
-A graying George Weaver may be the unknown man and possible sponsor standing by Jim Hoe’s Model “J” Duesenberg Special Racing Car in an article posted here earlier on July 2, 2018?
+Because of finding this photograph a mystery may have inadvertently been solved here.
+A graying George Weaver may be the unknown man and possible sponsor standing by Jim Hoe’s Model “J” Duesenberg Special Racing Car in an article posted here previously on July 2, 2018?

-Update: Photo below of Jim Hoe working on the stripped chassis and rear motor mount of the Miller number 44 chassis.
-The unique Miller differential and transmission is visible in the right-bottom of the picture.
+The enlargeable photo below shows Jim Hoe posing with the stripped chassis and the rear motor mount of the Miller number 44 chassis.
+The unique Miller differential and transmission is visible at the lower-right of the picture.